 If you think any of these pests have attacked your plant, quarantine the plant.
 Then, use an organic insecticide and spray the plant’s leaves to kill the pests.
 Remove any leaves that are extremely damaged or dead and throw them away.

 The most common disease affecting Dragon Wing Begonias is gray mold.
 Gray mold can occur due to a cool, damp, or stale environment.
 First, move the plant to a well-ventilated area with good airflow to eradicate gray mold.
-Then, treat with an organic fungicide.
+Then, treat with an organic fungicide like copper.
 Lastly, try not to splash water on the leaves when watering.

 Begonias are extremely easy to propagate with stem cuttings or root division.
 To propagate your plant with stem cuttings: